HotPatcher: A open source UE resource hot patching tool

 2021.01.13 Update

-• Several other optimizations.
+• Various other optimizations

 2021.01.11 Update

-Project Settings - Packaging - Additional Asset Directories to Cook will be added to AssetIncludeFilters.
+Project Settings-Packaging-Additional Asset Directories to Cook will be added to AssetIncludeFilters.

-Project Settings - Packaging - Directories to never cook will be added to AssetIgnoreFilters.
+Project Settings-Packaging-Directories to never cook will be added to AssetIgnoreFilters.

 2021.01.08 Update